Far North Queensland Regional Organisation of Councils

 Value added

-In the FNQROC, Health Care and Social Assistance most productive industry, generating $1,741 million in 2021/22.
+In the FNQROC, Mining most productive industry, generating $2,100 million in 2022/23.

 Value added by industry is an indicator of business productivity in the FNQROC.
 It shows how productive each industry sector is at increasing the value of its inputs.
 It is a more refined measure of the productivity of an industry sector than output (total gross revenue), as some industries have high levels of output but require large amounts of input expenditure to achieve that.